Cluster Check Tool

 Disclaimer: This tool is not part of the SAP Products and thus not officially supported by SAP.
-Use at your own risk.
+It was designed to help our customers and supporters to identify potential misconfigurations.
+Use it at your own risk.

 Get and run the Cluster Check Tool

-Every node of the Cluster must fulfil the following system requirements:
+Every node of the Cluster must fulfill the following system requirements:

 - The user used to run the Cluster Check Tool must be at least a member of the Active Directory group “Domain Users” and member of the local “Administrators” group on each node of the cluster.

-- Disk space: The required disks space mainly depends on the size of the created cluster logs.
-The size of each cluster log file can exceed several hundreds of megabytes.
+- Disk space: The required disks space mainly depends on the size of the created cluster logs and the size of the work folders of your SAP installation.
+Depending on the number of cluster nodes, the size of each cluster log file and the size of you SAP systems work folders, the size of the collected data can exceed several Gigabytes!